EliAndrewC/l7r/setting/l7r.md

 Note the pattern that oaths sworn by large numbers of people are usually fairly simple, and they get more and more complicated for higher-ranking positions.
 For example, here is the oath of office sworn by the Damasu Minister of Works (the Damasu is a vassal family of the Akodo Family of the Lion Clan).

-"I, [name], do solemnly swear by Daikoku, the Fortune of Wealth, Koshin, the Fortune of Roads, and in the light of our radiant Lady Sun, to faithfully execute my duties as the Minister of Works for the Damasu domain.
+> I, [name], do solemnly swear by Daikoku, the Fortune of Wealth, Koshin, the Fortune of Roads, and in the light of our radiant Lady Sun, to faithfully execute my duties as the Minister of Works for the Damasu domain.
+>

-I pledge my diligent efforts to the construction and preservation of public works, fostering the prosperity and security of our domain.
+> I pledge my diligent efforts to the construction and preservation of public works, fostering the prosperity and security of our domain.
+>

-Guided by duty and unwavering loyalty to our honorable Daimyo and the Emperor, I will uphold my responsibilities without fear, favor, or prejudice.
+> Guided by duty and unwavering loyalty to our honorable Daimyo and the Emperor, I will uphold my responsibilities without fear, favor, or prejudice.
+>

-I commit to be an exemplar for my subordinates, encouraging their dedication and making honest decisions for the benefit of our domain and the Empire at large.
+> I commit to be an exemplar for my subordinates, encouraging their dedication and making honest decisions for the benefit of our domain and the Empire at large.
+>

-With this solemn oath, I swear to put the welfare of the Emperor's subjects and the prosperity of the Damasu domain above all else, diligently working for its advancement and diligently safeguarding against any harm that may befall it.
+> With this solemn oath, I swear to put the welfare of the Emperor's subjects and the prosperity of the Damasu domain above all else, diligently working for its advancement and diligently safeguarding against any harm that may befall it.
+>

-I swear this oath freely, my heart pure and my intentions sincere, in the name of Daikoku, Koshin, and our radiant Lady Sun."
+> I swear this oath freely, my heart pure and my intentions sincere, in the name of Daikoku, Koshin, and our radiant Lady Sun.

 Note that the oath not only references the duties and responsibilities of the position, but also the challenges which the Minister expects to face in office.
 This is similar to how the legionnaire's oath promises to never attempt to avoid death, which references the challenges which legionnaires are expected to face in their military service.

 As another example, here is the oath of office sworn by the Damasu Minister of Retainers:

-"I, [name], do solemnly swear by Hachiman, the Fortune of Loyalty and Honor, by Shinsei, who exemplifies humility and wisdom, and in the light of our radiant Lady Sun, to serve faithfully as the Minister of Retainers for the Damasu domain.
+> I, [name], do solemnly swear by Hachiman, the Fortune of Loyalty and Honor, by Shinsei, who exemplifies humility and wisdom, and in the light of our radiant Lady Sun, to serve faithfully as the Minister of Retainers for the Damasu domain.
+>

-I pledge to uphold my responsibilities, managing the personnel of our domain with diligence, fairness, and integrity.
+> I pledge to uphold my responsibilities, managing the personnel of our domain with diligence, fairness, and integrity.
 I will place the needs of our honorable Daimyo, our dedicated samurai, and our loyal subjects above my own, fostering unity, dedication, and obedience within our ranks.
+>

-I commit to the duty of preserving the samurai tradition and ensuring its continuity, guiding our samurai in their dedication to the code of Bushido, their service to our Daimyo and the Emperor, and their commitment to the welfare of our domain and the Empire.
+> I commit to the duty of preserving the samurai tradition and ensuring its continuity, guiding our samurai in their dedication to the code of Bushido, their service to our Daimyo and the Emperor, and their commitment to the welfare of our domain and the Empire.
+>

-I will act as an exemplar for all samurai under my authority, leading with wisdom, fairness, and honor.
+> I will act as an exemplar for all samurai under my authority, leading with wisdom, fairness, and honor.
 I will make decisions with utmost honesty and impartiality, striving always for the prosperity and security of the Damasu domain and the Empire at large.
+>

-I swear this oath freely, with sincerity and a pure heart, in the name of Hachiman, Shinsei, and our radiant Lady Sun."
+> I swear this oath freely, with sincerity and a pure heart, in the name of Hachiman, Shinsei, and our radiant Lady Sun.

 Additional examples of oaths could be given, but the discussion turns now to vows.
 Like the original L5R books, much of the information is "sourced" to in-universe books, presented through "primary source documents" (or descriptions of the contents of those primary source documents).

 ### On Vows to the Fortunes

-"On Vows to the Fortunes" is one of the fictional books from Rokugan which I use to educate players on vows and how they work.
-Here's some information about that:
+"On Vows to the Fortunes" is one of the fictional books from Rokugan which we use to educate players on vows and how they work.

-"This book was originally published by Isawa Akuma, who was later discovered to have stolen it from the Great Library.
+> This book was originally published by Isawa Akuma, who was later discovered to have stolen it from the Great Library.
 Its true authorship is unknown.
-Anyone who discovers a copy of this book without this disclaimer is ordered to report it to the office of the Jade Champion."
+Anyone who discovers a copy of this book without this disclaimer is ordered to report it to the office of the Jade Champion.

 The above disclaimer is at the front of several books published by Isawa Akuma many centuries ago, including this one.
 Akuma was a powerful shugenja who was also the greatest scholar of his generation, which is unusual since it's practically unheard of for masters of magic to also be masters of scholarship.
 However, it later turned out that Isawa Akuma had used his great name to summon an oni lord (Oni no Akuma), who took the form of a Great Library hidden deep in the Isawa Woodlands.
 This library is said to contain "all of the things which have ever been written, and many of the things which never were written, and more than a few things which will come to be written".
 It cannot be found the same way twice, and therefore is very difficult to reach.